gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sergeant Dorbu and two other soldiers had piled logs on the heavy gray stone that lay at the circle's center, then laid the bodies of their fallen friends atop the pyre.
-They stood at attention as people shuffled into a circle, their battle masks raised to show their stony expressions.
+They stood at attention with their battle masks raised to show their stony expressions as people shuffled into a circle.
 No one spoke except the smallest children, who were immediately hushed.

 Noxy scanned the crowd,
 hoping to see Rash or Sensy,
 but neither was there.
-"Where's the *tralpa*?" she whispered to her mother.
+*Where is the tralpa?* she wondered.
-*And where is Aft?* she wondered.
+*And where is Aft?*
 The big cloudherd often led the villagers' Purplesday worship, but tonight he was nowhere to be seen.

-"Ssh!"
 As the last corner of the sun disappeared behind the peaks, Indy nodded to the sergeant.
-Saluting in return,
+Nodding back,
 he took a flint from a pouch on his belt, drew his sword, and scraped sparks onto a neat pile of pitch-soaked tinder.